 David "Dave" Plummer

 David B. “Dave” Plummer is the Executive Director and Endorsing Executive of The Coalition of Spirit-filled Churches, Inc. (CSC), a religious endorsing body established to credential clergy from independent congregations and church networks representing numerous traditions for ministry as military and civilian chaplains as well as professional pastoral counselors.
-The home office is in Newport News, Virginia.
-To date, the CSC credentials over 300 endorsees and represents approximately one million Spirit-filled Americans in its affiliated congregations.
+To date, the CSC credentials over 400 endorsees and represents well over one million Spirit-filled Americans in its affiliated congregations.

 Dave is a former Army chaplain.
 He left active-duty in April 1992 from the First Infantry Division, FT Riley, Kansas to serve as the Associate Director of another endorsing body.
 He separated from that organization in April 1998.
 He served over fourteen years in the Army (Reserve and Active Duty).

 Dave's professional memberships include the Association of Professional Chaplains as a Board Certified Chaplain; the College of Pastoral Supervision and Psychotherapy as both a Board Certified Clinical Chaplain and a Diplomate Pastoral Psychotherapist; and the Association for Clinical Pastoral Education (www.ACPE.edu) as a Certified Psychotherapist.
 He is a clinical member of the National Institute of Business and Industrial Chaplains, as well as a past Vice-President.
 His secular memberships include Lifetime Membership in the Military Chaplains Association of America and the Military Order of the World Wars as well as the American Association for Marriage and Family Therapy (www.AAMFT.org) where he has been a Fellow for a quarter century.